My Why

 Who I Am

-I am a creative producer with over two decades of experience at the intersection of art, culture, media, and education.
-I specialise in the curation and delivery of tailored content that brings spaces, stories, and identities to life.
+I am a creative producer with over two decades of experience at the intersection of art, culture, media, and vocational training.
+I specialise in the curation and delivery of tailored experiences that brings spaces, places, stories, and identities to life.

 ILT Art Awards